apache/servicecomb-website/_docs/mersher-flow-control.md

 # Verification

 - Click the _Submit_ button and you can see that the request was rejected due to the flow control of mersher.
-Now the request can't reach real httpserver.
+Now the request can not reach real httpserver.

 ![flow-control-req](/assets/images/mersher/mersher-flow-control-fail.png)